 That transaction, confirmed on the blockchain ledger, makes the coin burn permanent and irrevocable.

-Some projects implement this process from the beginning, as part of the protocol itself, while others choose to take it on in some form later down the line.
+There are a few reasons why different cryptocurrencies might want to burn coins.
+Some projects include this process from the beginning, as part of the protocol itself, while others choose to take it on in some form later down the line.

-As a Consensus Mechanism
+1. As a Consensus Mechanism

 There are several specific methods of using this consensus mechanism, such as:

 • Some coins require the burning of a different cryptocurrency in exchange for new tokens on the new network.
-Miners might have to burn bitcoin, for example, to earn another coin.
+Miners might have to burn Bitcoin, for example, to earn another coin.

 • Some blockchains use more complex forms of PoB, such as burning native tokens in exchange for credits.
 Holders can then use those credits to perform a function on the blockchain.
 Sometimes this involves constant minting of new coins and burning of a portion of the coins.

-To Protect Against Spam
+2. To Protect Against Spam

 This mechanism can automatically burn a part of each transaction that gets sent.
 Ripple (XRP), for example, uses this method.

-To Increase the Coin’s Value
+3. To Increase a Coin’s Value

-In the context of the question “what is coin burning,” the destruction of coins can serve a similar purpose.
+The destruction of coins can serve a similar purpose.
 Burning coins reduces the supply.